bor0/gidti/manuscript/chapter2.md

 **_Example 2_**: A simple example is the statement "This statement is false".
 This statement is true if and only if it is false, and therefore it is neither true nor false.

 In general, we often put our focus on which parts of mathematics can be formalized in concrete formal systems, rather than trying to find a theory in which all of mathematics can be developed.
 The reason for that is Gödel's incompleteness theorem.
-This theorem states that there doesn't exist[[1]](#ftnt1) a formal system that is both complete and consistent.
+This theorem states that there doesn't exist[^1] a formal system that is both complete and consistent.
 As a result, it is better to reason about a formal system outside of the system itself, i.e. as the famous saying goes to think outside of the box.
 Similarly to how we sometimes do meta-thinking to improve ourselves.

 In conclusion, formal systems are our attempt to abstract models, whenever we reverse engineer nature in an attempt to understand it better.
 They may be imperfect, but are nevertheless useful tools for reasoning.

-* * *

-[[1]](#ftnt_ref1) Note that this theorem only holds for systems that allow expressing arithmetic of natural numbers (e.g. Peano, ZFC, but first-order logic also has some paradoxes if we allow self-referential statements).
-We will look into this systems in the next chapter.

-##

 ## 2.1.
 MU puzzle example